Robert Austin Wynns Player Props: Rockies vs. Athletics

-Robert Austin Wynns -- hitting .273 in his past 10 games -- will be in action for the Colorado Rockies versus the Oakland Athletics, with Paul Blackburn on the mound, on July 29 at 8:10 PM ET.
+Sunday, Robert Austin Wynns and the Colorado Rockies take on the Oakland Athletics and Luis Medina, with the first pitch at 3:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Nationals.
+In his most recent action (on July 26 against the Nationals) he went 1-for-3.

 Robert Austin Wynns Game Info & Props vs. the Athletics